xendk/indentinator.el/README.md

 you're working and if you leave it be, eventually get everything re-indented if you make big changes.

+Note that Indentinator doesn't handle yanks specifically.
+Mostly it'll re-indent yanked code, but if the yanked code contains multiple lines that's already properly indented, it might stop prematurely.
+If you also want to fully re-indent yanked code, you might want to pair Indentinator with [snap-indent].

 # Requirements

 Emacs 25.